slack-php/slack-php-slick/README.md

-# Slick Slack
+# Slick (by slack-php)

-A single-file, dependency-free PHP micro-framework for building simple Slack apps.
+A _slick_, single-file, dependency-free PHP micro-framework for building simple Slack apps.

 **For something more robust, you should use our fully-featured [Slack PHP Framework][1].**